inet-framework/inet-showcases/general/mobility/doc/index.rst

    elevation, bank), angular velocity/acceleration
 -  ``Both`` of the above

-Some modules only focus on position, such as ``StaticGridMobility``.
+Some modules only focus on position, such as :ned:`StaticGridMobility`.
 Most mobility modules focus on both position and orientation.
 The examples so far fell into the ``Position`` and ``Both`` category.
 What follows is an example from the ``Orientation`` category.
 Please rewrite